PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 raw production calls.
 Do not create a pull request; commit and push only at a coherent checkpoint.

+That indexed central layout-Transpose checkpoint is now complete.
+All thirteen production positions call `run_layout_transpose_cleanup`, using stable ID `layout.transpose_chain_cleanup` in `LAYOUT_PLAN`.
+Model-only Transpose preflight and an indexed identity-or-consecutive guard precede the transaction.
+Identity removal, strict inverse-pair removal, inverse fan-out bypass, and non-inverse composition use one differential index for edge mutation and structural removal, with `LayoutState`-aware pruning.
+The runner explicitly excludes the `iterations` diagnostic from its changed decision.

+Sequential verification completed with:

+- `9 passed` for identity, strict inverse, non-inverse composition, isolated non-identity guard, existing fan-out/output protection, ordered diagnostics, ownership, and irrelevant preflight;
+- an AST mutation audit showing zero raw production calls, exactly thirteen runner calls, and no direct operator deletion or local consumer-map rebuild;
+- Tier 2 OSNet with all thirteen events guard-skipped and zero snapshots, plus `-cotof` maximum absolute error `2.193450927734375e-05`;
+- Tier 1 `superpoint.onnx`, where thirteen positions produced three changed and ten guard-skipped events with exactly three snapshots, followed by `-cotof` with every output compared, `evaluation_pass=true`, and maximum absolute error `1.6666017472743988e-06`;
+- `1112 passed, 5 deselected, 2 warnings in 148.20s` for the full direct suite.

+The generated OSNet/SuperPoint outputs and metrics were deleted.
+Validation remained single-process and sequential, with no new dependency or TensorFlow import.
+Rerun the raw post-lowering inventory before selecting the next family.
+Do not create a pull request; commit and push only at a coherent checkpoint.

 The next mechanical split is complete.
 The 193-line fully static 4D→2D Reshape/Concat/2D→4D Reshape rewrite moved unchanged into `passes/singleton_reshape_layout.py`.
 Its NHWC singleton-spatial, batch/channel,